 Ongoing research focuses on the mechanism of action and discovery of neuromodulators as therapeutic agents and on the structure, function, and cellular dynamics of ion channels and amino acid receptors in the brain and spinal cord.
-Abnormal activation of amino acid receptors has been implicated in the etiology of neuropsychiatric disorders such as substance abuse, anxiety, depression, and schizophrenia as well as of seizure disorders.
-Amino acid receptor function can be controlled by direct modulation of receptor function on a time scale ranging from milliseconds to minutes, and by slower long-term regulation of receptor gene expression on a time scale of hours to days.
+Abnormal activation of amino acid receptors has been implicated in the etiology of neurological and neuropsychiatric disorders such as substance abuse, anxiety, depression, and schizophrenia as well as memory and seizure disorders.
+Amino acid receptors can be controlled by direct modulation of receptor function on a time scale ranging from milliseconds to minutes, and by slower long-term regulation of receptor gene expression on a time scale of hours to days.

-Current studies address the pharmacology of neurotransmitters and neuromodulators, including benzodiazepines, barbiturates, and steroids, and mechanisms of modulation and regulation of neurotransmitter receptor function, including up-regulation, down-regulation, desensitization, and tolerance.
+Current studies address the pharmacology of neurotransmitters and neuromodulators, including benzodiazepines, barbiturates, psychostimulants and steroids, and mechanisms of modulation and regulation of neurotransmitter receptor function, including receptor trafficking, up-regulation, down-regulation, desensitization, and tolerance.
 Computational and electrophysiological methods are used to evaluate thermodynamically plausible models for receptor function.

 We have isolated segments of DNA from the human genome that contain the genetic blueprint for the production of GABA receptors.
 By determining the sequences for the “promoter” regions of the gene that control its expression, we are identifying receptor-specific transcription factors, such as an ethanol responsive transcriptional element or ” ERTE”.
 This will provide a basis for designing new classes of therapeutic agents that act by regulating the expression of neurotransmitter receptors and their transcription factors.

-A high-throughput electrophysiology (HTEP) has been developed which allows for rapid electrophysiological screening of compound libraries for activity on receptors of defined subunit composition, to facilitate the discovery of more selective agonists, antagonists, and modulators
+A custom high-throughput in vitro electrophysiology (HTEP) system has been developed in our lab which allows for rapid electrophysiological screening of compound libraries for activity on receptors of defined subunit composition, to facilitate the discovery of more selective agonists, antagonists, and modulators.

 The NMDA Receptor